 Case studies are shown to demonstrate engagement, EOS does not make any investment recommendations and the information is not an offer to buy or sell securities.

 Dr Christine Chow is the head of Asia and global emerging markets.
-She has over 20 years of experience in investment management, research and consulting.
+She has 24 years’ experience in investment management, research and consulting.
 Christine's PhD thesis on shareholder engagement for responsible investment was short-listed for a UN award in Sweden for industry relevance and academic excellence.
-Christine is an elected member of the Court of governors at the London School of Economics (LSE) and a member of the School’s Investment Sub-Committee (since 2016).
-She is a member of the Data Governance Task Force of the UK All Party Parliamentary Group on Artificial Intelligence.
-In July 2019, she was elected as a board member of the International Corporate Governance Network (ICGN).
+Christine is an elected member of the Court of governors at the London School of Economics (LSE) and a member of the School’s Investment Sub-Committee.
+She is a member of the Data Governance Task Force of the UK All Party Parliamentary Group on Artificial Intelligence and a board member of the International Corporate Governance Network (ICGN).
 In September 2019, she was named as one of Brummell Magazine’s Inspirational Women in the City of London.
 The list celebrates 30 female who are leaders in their respective fields, as chosen by an independent panel of industry professionals across the financial sector.
 Christine is a graduate of LSE and the University of Melbourne.
 She completed an executive education course on financial engineering at Stanford University.

 The coronavirus pandemic is forcing governments around the globe to enact emergency legislation to contain the spread of COVID-19, with cities in lockdown, shops, theatres and restaurants closed, and office workers logging on at home.
 What can companies do to manage their way through this difficult period?

 A public health crisis often leads to regulatory changes, as well as shifts in cultural expectations and human behaviour.
 What can companies do to mitigate the worst impacts of a major crisis?
 There are several areas for board members and company executives to consider.